JonathanReeve/course-computational-literary-analysis/Readings-old/_texts/garden-party.md

 sills.
 On either side of the carriage porch their hydrangeas---famous in the town---were coming into flower; the pinkish, bluish masses of flower lay like light among the spreading leaves.
 And somehow, it seemed to old Mr. Neave that the house and the flowers, and even the fresh marks on the drive, were saying, "There is young life here.
 There are girls---"

 The hall, as always, was dusky with wraps, parasols, gloves, piled on the oak chests.
 From the music-room sounded the piano, quick, loud and impatient.
 Through the drawing-room door that was ajar voices floated.

 "And were there ices?" came from Charlotte.
 Then the creak, creak of her rocker.

 "Ices!" cried Ethel.
 "My dear mother, you never saw such ices.
 Only two kinds.
 And one a common little strawberry shop ice, in a sopping wet frill."

 "The food altogether was too appalling," came from Marion.

 "Still, it's rather early for ices," said Charlotte easily.

-"But why, if one has them at all\..." began Ethel.
+"But why, if one has them at all\... " began Ethel.

 "Oh, quite so, darling," crooned Charlotte.

 Suddenly the music-room door opened and Lola dashed out.
 She started, she nearly screamed, at the sight of old Mr. Neave.

 "Gracious, father!
 What a fright you gave me!
 Have you just come home?
 Why isn't Charles here to help you off with your coat?"

 Her cheeks were crimson from playing, her eyes glittered, the hair fell over her forehead.
 And she breathed as though she had come running through the dark and was frightened.
 Old Mr. Neave stared at his youngest daughter; he felt he had never seen her before.
 So that was Lola, was it?
 But she seemed to have forgotten her father; it was not for him that she was waiting there.
 Now she put the tip of her crumpled handkerchief between her teeth and tugged at it angrily.
 The telephone rang.
 A-ah!
 Lola gave a cry like a sob and dashed past him.
 The door of the telephone-room slammed, and at the same moment Charlotte called, "Is that you, father?"

 "You're tired again," said Charlotte reproachfully, and she stopped the rocker and offered her warm plum-like cheek.
 Bright-haired Ethel pecked his beard, Marion's lips brushed his ear.

 "Did you walk back, father?" asked Charlotte.

 "Yes, I walked home," said old Mr. Neave, and he sank into one of the immense drawing-room chairs.

 "But why didn't you take a cab?" said Ethel.
 "There are hundred of cabs about at that time."

 "My dear Ethel," cried Marion, "if father prefers to tire himself out, I really don't see what business of ours it is to interfere."

 "Children, children?" coaxed Charlotte.

 But Marion wouldn't be stopped.
 "No, mother, you spoil father, and it's not right.
 You ought to be stricter with him.
 He's very naughty."
 She laughed her hard, bright laugh and patted her hair in a mirror.
 Strange!
 When she was a little girl she had such a soft, hesitating voice; she had even stuttered, and now, whatever she said---even if it was only "Jam, please, father"---it rang out as though she were on the stage.

 "Did Harold leave the office before you, dear?" asked Charlotte, beginning to rock again.

 "I'm not sure," said Old Mr. Neave.
 "I'm not sure.
 I didn't see him after four o'clock."

 "He said---" began Charlotte.

 But at that moment Ethel, who was twitching over the leaves of some paper or other, ran to her mother and sank down beside her chair.

 "There, you see," she cried.
 "That's what I mean, mummy.
 Yellow, with touches of silver.
 Don't you agree?"

 "Give it to me, love," said Charlotte.
 She fumbled for her tortoise-shell spectacles and put them on, gave the page a little dab with her plump small fingers, and pursed up her lips.
 "Very sweet!" she crooned vaguely; she looked at Ethel over her spectacles.
 "But I shouldn't have the train."

 "Not the train!" wailed Ethel tragically.
 "But the train's the whole point."

 "Here, mother, let me decide."
 Marion snatched the paper playfully from Charlotte.
 "I agree with mother," she cried triumphantly.
 "The train overweights it."

 Old Mr. Neave, forgotten, sank into the broad lap of his chair, and, dozing, heard them as though he dreamed.
 There was no doubt about it, he was tired out; he had lost his hold.
 Even Charlotte and the girls were too much for him to-night.
 They were too\... too\...
 But all his